The best 10 day Scotland itinerary

 If you happen to have time though, definitely consider spending a couple of days on the Isle of Skye.
 Known for its otherworldly landscapes and quiet coastal charm, Skye can easily fill more time if you have it.
 (More on that later!)

 Feeling overwhelmed by the daunting task of planning the perfect Scottish itinerary?
-With our customized tailor-made travel service, you can simply enjoy your trip and we'll take care of all the planning and booking.
-Carefully designed by local travel experts, our trips are fully customizable.
+Check out our other Scotland itineraries, or use our customized tailor-made travel service, you can simply enjoy your trip and we'll take care of all the planning and reservation.

 Edinburgh castle and the City of Edinburgh, Scotland.